Uhel/javascript/packages/example-client/README.md

-# `@usertech/sample-client-app`
+# `@usertech/example-client`

-Example app to serve as a reference for new projects.
+Example app to serve as a reference for real projects.

 ## Development